• Skip to primary navigation

 crushing hazelnuts using a rolling pin

-Leave to cool on a wire rack for 10 minutes then cut into squares.
+Leave to cool on a wire rack for about 20 minutes then cut into squares when cool.
 They're ready to party later today or tomorrow.

-Just one of the many make-ahead recipes to prepare in advance.
+Just one of the handy make-ahead recipes to prep in advance.

 tin of fudgy gluten free brownies topped with toasted pistachio nuts

-store in an airtight tin for up to 5 days, if you can
+store in an airtight tin for up to 5 days, if you can.
+(Rice flour version with pistachios)

 How to Serve

-Just heat for a few seconds in the microwave and serve with chestnut ice cream or pistachio ice cream for the ultimate nutty chocolate gluten free bliss!
+Heat gently for a few seconds in the microwave and serve with chestnut ice cream or pistachio ice cream for the fudgiest, gooey gluten free brownie bliss!

 Gluten Free Brownies